ebuchman/blog/content/posts/local-money-liquidity-saving.md

 # Local Money Systems

-As you may know, I'm quite enchanted with the idea of local money systems
-- moneys designed to facilitate local economic organization and trade.
+As you may know, I'm quite enchanted with the idea of local money systems - money designed to facilitate local economic organization and trade.
 There's a nice overview in Bernard Lietar's [Creating Wealth].
 I think they're the best application of blockchain tech and the best hope for a sustainable civilization.